Butternut squash and sage is a marriage made in heaven as this simple yet flavour-packed risotto shows.

 1 litre/1¾ pint hot chicken or vegetable stock

-good handful of freshly grated parmesan cheese, plus extra to serve
+good handful of freshly grated parmesan cheese (or alternative vegetarian hard cheese), plus extra to serve

 75g/3oz pine nuts, to serve